ntietje1/ntietje1/README.md

 Hello!
-I'm Nick, currently a third-year student at Northeastern University.
+I'm Nick, currently a fourth-year student at Northeastern University.
 Please feel free to reach out to me!

 <!---
 ntietje1/ntietje1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.